IceCure Medical Ltd (ICCM): These Shares are Poised for Major Movement

-At the end of the latest market close, IceCure Medical Ltd (ICCM) was valued at $1.26.
-In that particular session, Stock kicked-off at the price of $1.30 while reaching the peak value of $1.40 and lowest value recorded on the day was $1.29.
-The stock current value is $1.34.Recently in News on January 18, 2023, IceCure Receives Notice of Patent Allowance in Japan for a Novel Cryogenic Pump for its Next-Generation Cryoablation Systems.
-Innovating as a global leader in cryoablation technologies, with 29 patents issued and allowed.
+At the end of the latest market close, IceCure Medical Ltd (ICCM) was valued at $1.29.
+In that particular session, Stock kicked-off at the price of $1.29 while reaching the peak value of $1.4192 and lowest value recorded on the day was $1.27.
+The stock current value is $1.40.Recently in News on January 23, 2023, U.S. Patent Office Grants Notice of Allowance to IceCure for Novel Cryogenic Pump for Next-Generation Cryoablation Systems.
+Patent has also been granted or allowed in major markets, including the European Union and Japan.
 You can read further details here

 IceCure Medical Ltd had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $1.4977 on 01/03/23, with the lowest value was $1.1700 for the same time period, recorded on 01/12/23.